 Social media marketing has caused this at home “natural” whitening option to take off.
 Simply brush your teeth with this black powder as directed by the manufacturer and it anecdotally claims to whiten teeth.
 There is no formal evidence that activated charcoal whitens teeth.
 Activated Charcoal has been FDA approved for many health uses but is not currently approved for any dental uses or dental products.

 Concerns lie in the unregulated level of abrasiveness of the product.
-Additionally, Doctor Ryan Nolan MDM, a researcher, claims some of these consumer products that have been tested have been found to have unsafe levels of aluminum.
+Additionally, Doctor Ryan Nolan MDM, a researcher, claims some of these consumer products that have been tested have been found to have unsafe levels of lead.

 Care should also be taken with these powders as the charcoal may be hard to remove from the gum sulcus and around restorations.